Happy Christmas everyone

 Sewell's other complaint was that the NPG should have bought the picture at auction in 2009, and thus somehow have 'saved' the nation £4m.
 But as I mentioned earlier, this is an implausible claim, not least because no UK museum can raise that sort of money to buy at auction, and in any case I know the buyer (for whom we act) would have bid far more than £8.4m - we all believed that the picture was worth more.*

 The Times story also questioned why the NPG had not bought the picture years earlier.
 I can tell you that they tried, and nearly succeeded, but the economic climate in 2009/10 was very different to what it is now.
 The grant-giving bodies also then operated in a different way - acquisitions were much more difficult than they are now.
 It simply wasn't possible for them to raise all the money then.
 But the fact that they tried demonstrates their determination to try to buy the picture, and invalidates the Sunday Times' allegation.
 It wasn't the fault of the NPG that the picture wasn't bought earlier, but the system for acquiring pictures.
-Happily, the system is now working much better.
+Happily, the system is now working better, tho' personally I'm not entirely sure that the Van Dyck will remain in the UK.

 Today is the 372nd anniversary of Van Dyck's death.